 - Sexual offenders.
 This is the designation given to a person who has been convicted of a sex offense that involved a minor on or after Oct.
 1, 1997.

 Getting your case lessened from a “predator” to an “offender” can mean the difference between being able to get off the registry and having to stay on it for the rest of your life.

 In addition, it’s important to know which classification your case falls under.
 There are three classifications.
 They include:

 - Lewd/lascivious acts: Sexual acts that someone reasonable would find indecent or shocking

 - Sexual battery and rape: Nonconsensual sex with someone who is coerced, forced or incapacitated

 - Unlawful sex with minors: Often called statutory rape

 One of the ways we might be able to help you is to get your case classified to a lesser offense.

 We Defend You To The Best Possible Outcome

 Criminal defense of sexual offenses requires a skilled, aggressive and experienced team.
 We have helped clients get acquitted and sometimes we have gotten enough evidence to ensure no charges were filed.
-No two cases are alike, but we will work to get you the best outcome possible.
-Call our Clearwater or Tampa legal team at 813-521-8069 or email us.
+No two cases are alike, but we will work diligently to get you the best outcome possible.
+Call our Tampa and Clearwater area legal team at 813-521-8069 or email us.